ykpeng/likeminded/README.md

 [heroku]: https://simpatico.herokuapp.com/

 LikeMinded is a full-stack web application that helps people find friends and collaborators using a personality test.
 It uses Ruby on Rails on the backend, a PostgreSQL database, and React.js with a Flux architectural framework on the frontend.

+![login]

 ## Features & Implementation